menu

 Also of interest is that Claremont has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 21.42% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Claremont telecommute to their jobs.
+Overall, about 21.42% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Claremont is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Claremont enrolled in college, Claremont has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Claremont is a college town.
+There are a lot of students in Claremont attending college, and as a result Claremont provides a number of services, amenities and opportunities geared to the needs and activities of students.

 Claremont, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.